Anant/Cassandra.Realtime/connect-api-with-kafka-consumers/README.md

 ```

 # Writing to Cassandra using Kafka Connect
 We used the Processor API to show what it would look like to write to Cassandra using Kafka Streams and a REST API, but it is generally recommended to use Kafka Connect.
-We will be using the [Datastax connector](https://www.confluent.io/hub/datastax/kafka-connect-cassandra-sink) since it has a free license, but there is also a Confluence Cassandra connector as well as other third party connectors available if you are interested.
+We will be using the [Datastax connector](https://www.confluent.io/hub/datastax/kafka-connect-cassandra-sink), but there is also a Confluence Cassandra connector as well as other third party connectors available if you are interested.

 ## Setup Kafka Connect
 The Datastax Kafka connector also has instructions and a download link from [the Datastax website](https://docs.datastax.com/en/kafka/doc/kafka/install/kafkaInstall.html) as well as [Confluent Hub](https://www.confluent.io/hub/datastax/kafka-connect-cassandra-sink).